 When are our emotional reactions appropriate vs inappropriate?

-Most of the time, our emotions serve us well by bringing meaning (i.e., value) to our experiences; they mobilize us to deal with what is most important in life as well as providing us with many different kinds of enjoyment.
-Unfortunately, sometimes our emotions get us into trouble by leading us to respond in ways that are inappropriate for the circumstances.
+Most of the time, our emotions serve us well by bringing meaning and value to our experiences; they mobilize us to deal with what is most important in life as well as providing us with many different kinds of enjoyment.
+Unfortunately, sometimes our emotions get us into trouble by leading us to respond in ways that are regrettable.

-- We may feel an emotion that’s appropriate for the situation, but at a level of intensity that’s inappropriate.
+- You may feel an emotion that’s appropriate for the situation, but at a level of intensity that’s inappropriate.

 For example, it’s appropriate to feel worried (fearful) if a friend hasn’t responded to our calls after a couple of days trying.
 However, it is inappropriate to feel panicked or terrified if this friend is known for their poor communication and typically doesn’t respond until the weekend.

-- We may feel an appropriate emotion but express it in an inappropriate manner.
+- You may feel an appropriate emotion but express it in an inappropriate manner.

 For example, anger would be justified if we believed our spouse purposefully ignored or disregarded something we said.
 However, punishing them with the silent treatment in return would be an inappropriate expression of our frustration.

-- We may feel an emotion that is inappropriate based on the situation.
+- You may feel an emotion that is inappropriate based on the situation.

 For example, it’s appropriate to feel disappointed (sadness) after discovering your coworker got a job promotion instead of you, but it would be be inappropriate to experience rage (anger) over the decision.